roman-milk/roman-milk.github.io/the-perfect-game.md

+===

- ****** The Perfect Game Ch.
-03 ****** byTx_Tall_Tales© The spinner had barely stopped moving before Anne was out of her seat, and plopping herself in my lap.
+The spinner had barely stopped moving before Anne was out of her seat, and plopping herself in my lap.
 "It's about time," she laughed tipsily.
 She dropped her time warp Special from early in the game onto the table.
 "Double it."

  Then she leaned forward and whispered in my ear, "Don't hold back."